Special Transportation Studies

 1. The City of Peoria Passenger Rail Station Study

 Peoria was awarded $50,000 to complement the IDOT Chicago-Peoria Passenger Rail Feasibility by exploring an ideal location for a potential multimodal transit center that accommodates passenger rail, fixed-route bus service, intercity bus service, and even bikes.
+The project’s final deliverable can be found here.

 2. The City of East Peoria Stormwater Management Planning